What Are Tingling Extremities?

 Thus, fluctuating levels of estrogen make women more susceptible to tingling extremities.
 Hence, this is the reason why more women experience this symptom during times of significant hormonal flux, such as puberty, pregnancy, post-partum, and menopause.

 Hormonal Causes during Different Phases in a Woman's Life

-Puberty is the stage in which a girl's body begins to produce reproductive hormones; these and other factors, such as school and dating pressures, contribute to tingling extremities during puberty.
+Puberty is the stage in which a girl's body begins to produce reproductive hormones, which might trigger various intense symptoms, including tingling extremities.

 Pregnancy leads to extreme changes in the production of reproductive hormones, which along with other factors, like fatigue or bodily changes, can lead to tingling extremities.

 Postpartum and breastfeeding is another stage where reproductive hormones are imbalanced, leading to symptoms like paresthesia.
 Also, other factors contribute to tingling extremities in post-partum, like fatigue or blood loss.

 Menopause is the stage in a woman's life when production of reproductive hormones naturally declines, signaling the end of a woman's fertility.
 As well as hormonal causes, other factors add to the reasons for tingling extremities during menopause, including loss of collagen and weight gain.

 While tingling extremities in women can usually be attributed to hormonal imbalance, these sensations can sometimes be a symptom of another condition.
 Continue reading to learn more about the other causes of tingling extremities.

 In a majority of cases, the numbness and tingling sensations can be explained by natural hormonal fluctuations.
 Although this is quite common, there is a long list of other medical conditions that can cause numbness and tingling in the extremities, such as nerve injury, anxiety, fibromyalgia, or a stroke.